Updated 29 Jun 2026

 One of the biggest mistakes people make is assuming that all flat-pack furniture takes roughly the same amount of time to assemble.

-As a general rule, if you think a piece of IKEA furniture will take one hour to assemble, assume it will take two or three.
-Most DIY projects take significantly longer than expected because people underestimate the number of parts involved, overestimate how clear the instructions will be, or discover halfway through that they are missing a tool or have assembled a section incorrectly.
+As a general rule, if you think a piece of IKEA furniture will take one hour to assemble, plan for it to take two to three hours instead.
+Most DIY projects take significantly longer than expected because people underestimate the number of parts involved, overestimate how clear the instructions will be, or discover halfway through that they're missing a tool or have put a section together incorrectly.

-You can, of course, use IKEA’s own assembly service and book an available day.
-But the beauty of Ezy Peazy is flexibility.
-You can post your furniture assembly job and often get it done the same day or the next day by a local assembler who can work around your timing, location, and specific requirements.
+You can, of course, use IKEA's own assembly service and book whatever day they've got free.
+But the beauty of Ezy Peazy is flexibility; you can post your furniture assembly job and often get it sorted the same day or the next, by a local assembler who works around your timing, location, and specific requirements.

-In this guide, we will tell you everything that you need to know about IKEA furniture assembly costs in New Zealand, including the hidden costs of DIY, common assembly mistakes, moving considerations, and when hiring professional help genuinely makes sense.
+In this guide, we'll cover everything you need to know about IKEA furniture assembly costs in New Zealand, including the hidden costs of DIY, common assembly mistakes, moving considerations, and when hiring professional help genuinely makes sense.

-Researchers have found what is known as the IKEA Effect- “a cognitive bias where people place a higher value on products they help create or assemble.”
+Researchers have found what's known as the IKEA Effect, "a cognitive bias where people place a higher value on products they help create or assemble."

 The idea sounds amazing, and it most often is.